Priyanshu64875/bottleneck-calculator/README.md

-# Bottleneck Calculator Website - Complete Upload Guide
+# Bottleneck Calculator Website - Complete Guide

 A modern, responsive bottleneck calculator website that helps users identify CPU and GPU bottlenecks in their PC builds.